lorenzbr/pystandards/README.md

     * Please specify from which pages you want to get the meta information (_start_page_ and _end_page_)
 * Download IEEE contribution documents (see [here](https://mentor.ieee.org/802))
     * A data frame which contains the meta information on IEEE contributions, i.e. it has at least the three columns _dl_link_, _file_ and _doc_type_
-    * A path where documents are saved
+    * A path where the documents are saved
 * Crawl meta information on ITU-T recommendations/standards (see [here](https://www.itu.int/ITU-T/recommendations))
     * Specify the recommendation series (e.g., A, G, H, ...)
     * Provide path and name of the Chrome driver
 * Download ITU-T recommendation/standard documents (see [here](https://www.itu.int/ITU-T/recommendations))
     * A data frame which contains the meta information of ITU-T standards, i.e. it has at least the two columns _download_link_recommendation_ and _citation_
-    * A path where documents are saved
+    * A path where the documents are saved

 To parse standard documents and for related functions (e.g., accessing ETSI standard documents), see [here](https://github.com/lorenzbr/techStandards).